 The introduction of an intermediary (the Chapter 13 trustee) to the process removes the pressure from the debtor.
 Creditors are no longer breathing down his/her neck demanding payments.
 It also facilitates proper and professional management of the debt portfolio.
 It highlights the protective approach of the Chapter 13 Bankruptcy code guidelines designed to protect debtors.

 Also, note that the bankruptcy code does not mean that the debt burden of the debtor is abolished.
 Rather, it provides options that make it easier for the debtor to pay off his debts.
 Hence, why consolidation and trustees come into play.

 Estimating Your Chapter 13 Payment

 The Chapter 13 calculator also allows you to compare against a Chapter 7 bankruptcy along with other debt-relief options such as debt management or debt settlement.
-IMPORTANT: If your disposable income is high, it may show a very expensive monthly payment.
+IMPORTANT: If the Chapter 13 disposable income test shows that your disposable income is high, it may show a very expensive monthly payment.
 We would be happy to walk through what that means with you or discuss the information.